-Kalbi (spelled “kal-bi” in Hawaii) is one of my favorite meat dishes to grill at home.
-Unfortunately, all of the pre-made marinades that I was using last year contain all sorts of wheat in them, so I decided to try making the sauce from scratch.
+Kalbi (also known as Galbi) is one of my favorite meat dishes to grill at home.
+Unfortunately, all of the commercially-available marinades contain all sorts of nefarious ingredients, so I decided to try making the sauce from scratch.
 Luckily, it turned out to be really easy and tasted great.

-This recipe calls for one Asian pear, but a regular golden pear will do in a pinch.
+This recipe calls for one Asian pear, but a regular golden pear, or even unsweetened applesauce, will do in a pinch.

-3 lbs beef short ribs (flanken/english cut – the one with three bones)
+3 lbs beef short ribs (flanken/LA cut – cross-cut at each bone)

 1 asian pear or golden/bosc pear, grated (or 1/2 cup no-sugar-added applesauce)